 The other side of the third wedge transforms patriotism into prideful arrogance.
 Thus subverted, patriotism which is the faith in a nation, turns the questioning of authority into treason which is the dark side of this hijacked patriotism.
 Thus the mind-war battle within a nation begins with a word-war attack on peace.
 Those who believe in war, will make word-war on those who standup for peace.
-To counter this weapon of subverted patriotism, to speak truth to power, a person must have the courage to overcome the stigma of treason and the retribution of the word-warriors.
+To counter this weapon of subverted patriotism, to speak truth to power, a person must have the courage to overcome the stigma of treason and the intimidation of the word-warriors.
 Thus, to be an effective weapon against peace, arrogant patriotism requires its citizens to be cowards; that we not object but rather rally around the war flag.
-We join the military to become combat warriors.
-United we march to war; united we fight the enemy.
-But in this nuclear age, we all will be united in annihilation.
+Deceived, we join the military to become combat warriors.
+“United” we march to war; “united” we fight the enemy.
+But in this nuclear age, everyone will be united in suicide.

 As veterans we were willing to self-sacrifice, we were willing to be courageous in opposing an enemy.
 But in service to war our self-sacrifice, our courage was misdirected.
 To redirect this kind of courage in defense of peace, we must recognize that we too suffered from the bias of the war mentality.
 And along with fear, the emotions of hate and anger fed that biased mentality.
 To cleanse that bias we must apply the antidote of tolerance to counter hate and the antidote of patience to counter anger.
 It is illogical to hate those who hate because hate itself is the problem.
 It is illogical to be angry with those who are angry because anger itself is the problem.
 Although we need to be patient and tolerant to other people, we do need to neutralize the mindset of hate and anger first within ourselves then help others to do the same.